 Assistant Professor of History

 - Grower is a woman of the Earth Lodge People, but her father was an American trader and one of her grandfathers a French fur trader.
-She is known for her farming skills.
-She meets the audience in 1804.
-She is concerned about white explorers and the settlers who will follow, and she has stories about when the horses came and what trade goods have meant to her people.
+She meets the audience in 1804, when she is known for her farming skills.
+She is concerned about white explorers and the settlers who will follow and has stories about when the horses came and what trade goods have meant to her people.

-- Jo is a Civil War veteran who disguised herself to enlist and fight with her younger brother.
+- Jo is a Civil War veteran who disguised herself to enlist in the Army and fight with her younger brother.
 She raises issues of domestic violence and gender equality, as well as bringing to life the Bleeding Kansas era, the Civil War, and their aftermath.

-- Rosa Fix is a farm woman.
-I set the script in 1890.
-She lets me talk about everything from farming practices of the time to the Populist movement.
-When I take Rosa to elementary schools we skip the politics and they get to do some hand sewing and learn about the daily lives of farm children.
+- Rosa Fix is a farm woman who meets the audience in 1890.
+She talks about everything from farming practices of the time to the Populist movement.
+When I take Rosa to elementary schools we skip the politics and the students get to do some hand sewing and learn about the daily lives of farm children.

 Want to catch this academic being a rowdy woman?
 Some of my upcoming lectures and performances are listed on the Kansas Humanities Council's website. (look at "What's Happening in Kansas").
 My recent presentations are listed in my CV, linked below.